deatrich/linux-home-server/customization.md

 [remove-snap]: https://onlinux.systems/guides/20220524_how-to-disable-and-remove-snap-on-ubuntu-2204

-## Modify the Swap Setup
+## Modify the swap setup

-There is a big 1 GB [swapfile][swap] in the root of the filesystem - I find that offensive, so I moved it.
+There is a big 1 GB [swapfile][swap] in the root of the file system - I find that offensive, so I moved it.
 If you are not as easily offended as I am then skip this topic.